Posts by Liz:

 Before I knew it, filling in that calendar became my grounding ritual amongst the chaos and exhaustion of life.

 With each tiny update to our calendar, I taught myself how to look for gratitude.
 How to wait for it patiently, knowing that it would come each day.
-I didn’t dare leave a blank spot on our calendar of life.
+I didn’t dare leave a blank spot.

 This little calendar has taught me so much.
 It’s taught me that gratitude can be simple and easy.
 Just a few short words.
 Tiny moments captured that create huge shifts in perspective.